-11. STOCK OPTION PLANS:
+10. STOCK OPTION PLANS:

-The Company adopted a stock option plan in 1994 (the 1994 Plan) that provided for the grant of incentive stock options and nonqualified stock options, and reserved 450,000 shares of the Company's Common Stock for future issuance under the plan.
+The Company adopted a stock option plan in 1994 (the "1994 Plan") that provided for the grant of incentive stock options and nonqualified stock options, and reserved 450,000 shares of the Company's Common Stock for future issuance under the plan.
 The option price must have been at least 100% of market value at the date of the grant and the options have a maximum term of 10 years.
 Options granted typically vest ratably over a three-year period or based on achievement of performance criteria.
 The Company typically grants selected executives and other key employees share option awards, whose vesting is contingent upon meeting various departmental and company-wide performance goals including meeting sales targets and net profit targets.
-As of December 31, 2009, options to purchase 21,000 shares of common stock were vested and exercisable under the 1994 Plan.
+As of December 31, 2010, options to purchase 18,000 shares of common stock were vested and exercisable under the 1994 Plan.
 The 1994 Plan terminated in 2004.

-On September 18, 2003, the Company adopted a new stock option plan (the 2003 Plan) that provides for the grant of incentive stock options and nonqualified stock options, and reserved 450,000 additional shares of the Company's Common Stock for future issuance under the plan.
+On September 18, 2003, the Company adopted a new stock option plan (the "2003 Plan") that provides for the grant of incentive stock options and nonqualified stock options, and reserved 450,000 additional shares of the Company's Common Stock for future issuance under the plan.
 The 2003 Plan was subsequently amended to increase the number of shares reserved for issuance thereunder to 670,000.
 During 2008, the 2003 Plan was further amended to increase the number of shares reserved for issuance to 810,000.
-In the first quarter of 2010, the 2003 Plan was further amended to increase the number of shares reserved for issuance thereunder to 1,160,000, subject to shareholder approval at the Company's next annual meeting.
+In the first quarter of 2010, the 2003 Plan was further amended to increase the number of shares reserved for issuance thereunder to 1,160,000.
 The option price of incentive stock options must be at least 100% of market value at the date of the grant and incentive stock options have a maximum term of 10 years.
-Options granted typically vested ratably over a three-year period or based on achievement of performance criteria.
-The Company typically granted selected executives and other key employees share option awards, whose vesting is contingent upon meeting various departmental and company-wide performance goals including meeting sales targets and net profit targets.
-As of December 31, 2009, 446,223 shares of common stock were vested and exercisable under the 2003 Plan.
+Options granted typically vest ratably over a three-year period or based on achievement of performance criteria.
+The Company typically grants selected executives and other key employees share option awards, whose vesting is contingent upon meeting various departmental and company-wide performance goals including meeting sales targets and net profit targets.
 In March 2009, the Company amended the 2003 Plan to extend the post-service termination exercise period of nonstatutory stock options granted to directors for their service to the Company as directors from three months after the director's termination date to the tenth anniversary of the date of grant.
+As of December 31, 2010, 562,318 shares of common stock were vested and exercisable under the 2003 Plan.

-The average fair value of options granted at market during 2009 and 2008 was \$4.85 and \$4.80 per option, respectively.
-The total intrinsic value of options exercised during the years ended December 31, 2009 and 2008 was \$112,570 and \$125,945, respectively.
-The aggregate intrinsic value of the outstanding options at December 31, 2009 was \$78,198.
-At December 31, 2009, there were 587,437 options outstanding under both plans.
+The average fair value of options granted at market during 2010 and 2009 was \$2.38 and \$4.85 per option, respectively.
+The total intrinsic value of options exercised during the years ended December 31, 2010 and 2009 was \$2,300 and \$112,570, respectively.
+The aggregate intrinsic value of the outstanding options at

+December 31, 2010 was \$42.
+At December 31, 2010, there were 670,355 options outstanding under both plans.

-The following table summarizes activity of the stock option plans for the years ended December 31, 2009 and 2008.
+The following table summarizes activity of the stock option plans for the years ended December 31, 2010 and 2009: